improsec/ImproHound/README.md

 	> Tip 2: To get even more data use [The Session Loop Collection Method](https://bloodhound.readthedocs.io/en/latest/data-collection/sharphound.html#the-session-loop-collection-method)

 1. Upload your BloodHound data in the [BloodHound GUI](https://bloodhound.readthedocs.io/en/latest/#import-and-explore-the-data)
+	> There is a bug in BloodHound that sometimes cause the domain json file to be skipped when uploading a BloodHound data zip.
+Check the DB stats in BloodHound after data upload and make sure the domain objects exist.

 **2. Install APOC Neo4j plugin**
 (enables awesome graph operations we need)
 1. Download the [APOC](https://github.com/neo4j-contrib/neo4j-apoc-procedures/releases) version matching your Neo4j version (apoc-x.x.x.x-all.jar).